JonEHolland/pace-tool/README.md

 2. **Choose Unit**: Toggle between min/km and min/mi
 3. **View Conversions**: See equivalent pace in the other unit
 4. **Check Race Times**: View calculated finish times for common race distances
-5. **Scroll to Adjust**: Scroll the race times section to fine-tune your pace

 ## PWA Features